-2. It’s an invitation to delight in the creation of God.
+2. It’s an invitation to delight in the physical world.

-In the same way someone may go on a reflective hike to marvel at the works of God, in explorative dance the dancer may marvel at the work of God that is their very self.
-Through this practice the dancer may better understand and luxuriate in their created self and better understand and luxuriate in their Creator.
+In the same way someone may go on a reflective hike to marvel at the works of nature, in explorative dance the dancer may marvel at the work of nature that is their very self.
+Through this practice the dancer may better understand and luxuriate in their physical self and better understand and luxuriate in their physical world.

 3. It fosters community.

 Dance provides a means through which one may express oneself and interact with others in a nonverbal manner.
 While the majority of human interaction is based upon conversation, ecstatic dance allows for its participants to curiously consider other methods of communication.
 Not only does this feed the imagination, but it also serves as a refreshing and unintimidating communal platform for those with verbal disabilities or social limitations.